AccelByte/grpc-plugin-dependencies/README.md

    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx
    ```

-3. Follow specific instruction of each AccelByte Cloud service to register your `ngrok` endpoint.
+3. Follow specific instruction of each AccelByte Gaming Services to register your `ngrok` endpoint.